UACCM Student

 Student Misconduct and Discipline

-The following behaviors are prohibited and considered student misconduct:
+The following behaviors are prohibited and may be considered student misconduct:

-To possess, use, manufacture, distribute, or to be under the influence of alcohol or illicit drugs; or be in possession of drug paraphernalia
+To possess, use, manufacture, distribute, or to be under the influence of alcohol or illegal drugs.
+The possession and/or use of medical marijuana on campus is prohibited.

 Cheating

-To possess, receive, use, solicit, or furnish unauthorized aid in an academic endeavor (see Academic Honor Code for more details)
+To possess, receive, use, solicit, or furnish an unauthorized aid in an academic endeavor

 Climbing on College Structures

-To climb, rappel, or any similar action is prohibited on College structures
+To climb, rappel, or any similar action in prohibited on college structures

 Damage to Property